pasciaks/lostwords-org-library/README.md

 // String title of the puzzle
 let g_title_name = "Title";

-// Hide Option - "U" | "" Using a U here means don't allow duplicating use of letters;
+// Hide Option - "U" | ""

-let g_clueoption = "U";
+// Using a "U" here means don't duplicate use of letters let g_clueoption = "U";

 // Fill in remaining letters of grid with selection given.

 // "" - Use random letters from english alphabet upper case
 // "[WORDLETTERS]" - Use random letters from any letters from words hidden
 // "1234ADFB" - Use random letters from provided list of letters